If you live in the ACT you can renew your driver licence up to 3 months in advance at an Access Canberra service centre.

 - Some licensees, such as advanced age drivers (75 years and over) and drivers with certain medical conditions, will need a medical examination form completed by a medical practitioner.

-- If you are interstate or overseas, you'll need to complete the Interstate or Overseas Renewal of Driver Licence – PDF.
+- If you are interstate or overseas, you'll need to visit the Interstate or Overseas Renewal of Driver Licence page.